notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ## Multi Account Strategies

 - You can have a Multi Account Strategy in AWS.
 That means that you wanna create accounts, for example, **per department**, **per cost center**, **per environment, for example, dev/test/and prod** based on **regulatory restrictions**.
 For example, if you don't want a service to be used in an account, you can use an SCP.
 Or if you want to **isolate the resources better**, you could have different VPC in different accounts.
 And it's also very good to have **separate per-account service limits** and also isolated accounts for **logging**.
 All these could be multi-account strategies, it's really up to each organization to choose what type of accounts they want
-- The idea is that you have two options, you can use Multi Account or One Account and Multiple VPC.
+- The idea is that you have two options, you can use Multi Account or One Account Multiple VPC.
 That is a trade off, personally prefer Multi Account better
 - You can use tagging standards across all the accounts for billing purposes
 - Enable CloudTrail on all accounts, send logs to central S3 account
 - Send CloudWatch Logs to central logging account